brikw/Whitaker_WheatBarleyPNA/README.md

 The /code folder contains the bash scripts for BLASTn and MAFFT, as well as the small R scripts necessary to run small codes inside the main Rmd files.
 Data necessary to run the analyses can be found in /data folder or in the NCBI SRA associated with the manuscript.

+The TapeStation results for confirmation of PNA annealing temperature are in 2022.11.17 Whitaker PNA.NoPNA PCR Test.pdf & 2022.11.18 Whitaker Reg.PCR No PNA Test.pdf (raw data), and summarized in the excel TapeStationResults_Summary.xlsx .

 Please see the manuscript for details and full reference information.